-- Our UK subsidiary has published its annual Modern Slavery Act Statement as required under UK law. - We have maintained Human Rights Risks and Impact Assessments as part of our overall risk management approach at a project level throughout our business. - We continue to cover Human Rights in our internal audits and review the results of the internal audits at every Oversight Board meeting. - We have implemented a Supplier Code of Conduct (which draws on the GardaWorld Code as well as the UN Guiding Principles on Business and Human Rights, the Montreaux Document and the ICoC to ensure that our suppliers support GardaWorld in their commitment to ensuring the human rights for all persons of whom our activities have a direct or indirect impact upon. - We have recognised the challenges that COVID-19 has brought globally, especially to our international workforce who have been unable to travel home and the financial impacts that the service reductions could have on personnel.
-We have provided support through our welfare team, chartered special flights to rotate personnel and have liaised with our workforce when and where possible to ensure redundancies have been kept to a minimum. - We have introduced a Business and Human Rights Working Group to support our Oversight Board function by ensuring resources and time are provided for key stakeholders to ensure oversight of this important topic area. - We have reviewed and revised our Human Rights Policy.
+- As part of initial risk assessments upon the awarding of new contracts, site surveys are conducted which include criteria on basic Human Rights including access to shelter whilst on site, access to drinking water and access to sanitation facilities. - We have recognised the ongoing challenges that COVID-19 has brought globally, especially to our international workforce who have experienced continued difficulty with travelling home and the financial impacts that the service reductions have had on personnel.
+We have continued to provide support through our Welfare Team, chartered special flights to rotate personnel and have liaised with our workforce when and where possible to ensure redundancies have been kept to a minimum. - We have continued to run a Business and Human Rights Working Group to support our Oversight Board function by ensuring resources and time are provided for key stakeholders to ensure oversight of this important area. - We have reviewed and revised our Human Rights Policy.